jbakabaam/UDACITY-SQL/README.md

 ---
 ### Overview:
 Investigate a poorly designed database for Udiddit, a social news aggregator.
-I designed a new, normalized and performant database and migrate over data from the previous database.
+Designed a new, normalized and performant database and migrate over data from the previous database.

 ### Project Details:
 - Part I: Investigate the existing schema